Toxe/catch2-examples/README.md

 # Catch2 Examples

-A couple of examples on how to structure a CMake project using Catch2.
+A couple of examples on how to structure CMake projects using Catch2.

 > Note: All of these are highly contrived examples.
 The code we are testing is in a small library (`src/libtestee`) and usually the test files would/should be inside the same directory that contains the code itself.
-But for the purpose of examples the test files are actually outside of that directory tree.
+But for the purpose of these examples the test files are actually outside of that directory tree.

 ## Build